epfl-systemf/Warblre/doc/Differences.md

 >>  3. Let cap be a copy of x.[[Captures]].
 >>  4. For each integer k in the inclusive interval from parenIndex + 1 to parenIndex + parenCount, set cap[k] to undefined.
 >> [...]

-## "Numeric checks"

-The specification contains a few assertions which ensure that numbers can be safely represented in JavaScript.

-> Some examples:
->> It is a Syntax Error if CountLeftCapturingParensWithin(Pattern) ≥ 2^32 - 1.
->
->> Assert: n < 2^32 - 1.

-These checks are currently not mechanized, as unbound integers are used in Coq, OCaml and JavaScript.

 ## Frontend functions